rbennett24/Raw-audio-pipeline/README.md

 **************
 To do right now:
 * Remove FastTrack from the Praat pipeline, and replace it with the new fasttrackpy package (possibly in conjunction with aligned-textgrid), which is MUCH faster and better integrated.
+This has now been implemented as a command line call in [fasttrack_alignment.py](Python/fasttrack_alignment.py)

 	* https://fasttrackiverse.github.io/fasttrackpy/
 	* https://jofrhwld.github.io/blog/posts/2024/02/2024-02-16_fs-atg/